 The essence of meditation is a prayerful seeking that starts with a sacred text or a sacred image and explores the will, the signs, and the presence of God.

 We cannot “read” sacred images and texts the way we read things in the newspaper that do not immediately concern us.
-Instead, we should meditate on them; in ther words I should lift my heart to God and tell him that I am now quite open to what God wants to say to me through what I have read or seen.
-Besides sacred scripture, there are many texts that lead to God and are suitable for meditative prayer.
+Instead, we should meditate on them; in other words I should lift my heart to God and tell him that I am now quite open to what God wants to say to me through what I have read or seen.
+Besides Sacred Scripture, there are many texts that lead to God and are suitable for meditative prayer.
 [Youcat 502]

 How can my everyday routine be a school of prayer?

 Everything that happens, every encounter can become the occasion for a prayer.
 For the more deeply we live in union with God, the deeper we understand the world around us.

 Someone who already seeks union with Jesus in the morning can be a blessing to the people he meets, even his opponents and enemies.
 Over the course of the day he casts all his cares on the Lord.
 He has more peace within himself and radiates it.
 He makes his judgments and decisions by asking himself how Jesus would act at that moment.
 He overcomes fear by staying close to God.
 In desperate situations he is not without support.
 He carries the peace of heaven within him and thereby brings it into the world.
 He is full of gratitude and joy for the beautiful things, but also endures the difficult things that he encounters.
 This attentiveness to God is possible even at work.
 [Youcat 494]